WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Affected Players: A group of players for which the defense works (defaults to all players)
 - Affected Phase: Specifies if the defense is only active during day or night (defaults to both)

-A defense membership attribute can additionally be refered to by `Defense:<DefenseSubtype>`, e.g. `Defense:Absence`
+A defense membership attribute can additionally be refered to by `Defense:<DefenseSubtype>`, e.g. `Defense:Active`

+---
+#### Absence Attributes

+Absence attributes have four additional values:
+- Killing Subtype: Which type of killing is defended against
+- Affected Players: A group of players for which the defense works (defaults to all players)
+- Affected Phase: Specifies if the defense is only active during day or night (defaults to both)
+- Absence Location: Where the player is absent at

 ---
 #### Manipulation Attributes